MrEddX/docs.chatrix.one/includes/abbreviations.md

 *[API]: Application Programming Interface
 *[ARM]: Formerly Advanced RISC Machines and originally Acorn RISC Machine *[Bind]: Berkeley Internet Name Domain
+*[Bot]: Abbreviation of robot - software application that runs automated tasks (scripts) on the Internet, usually with the intent to imitate human activity, such as messaging, on a large scale.
 *[CAPTCHA]: Challenge–response Test
 *[CLI]: Command-line interface
 *[DNS]: Domain Name System